OnionMadder/worminal/README.md

 - 🔥 Heat and disobedience mechanics
 - 🐛 NPC worm memory + jealousy tracking

-All built with pure HTML, CSS, and JavaScript.
+All built in HTML, CSS, and JavaScript.
 No frameworks.
 No libraries.
-Just love, spite, and worms.
+Just love, spite, and me.

 Play it live